AriaTheCurseling/obsidian/MOBA/Fundemental concepts.md

 - The solution is *softening* CC instead of *preventing* it

 ways to soften CC
-- reducing severity - reduce a stu
+- reducing severity - reduce a stun to a root
+- breakfree abilities - allow some abilities to be activated at reduced effectiveness to remove the effect
+- passthrough abilities - allow limited action that doesn't break the CC